-Exam challenges only will not be available at the time of the August 26/27 course.
+Exam challenges only are not currently offered.
 Persons who wish to challenge the exam without taking the course should call or text 250 612 1185 for more information regarding an exam challenge session date.

 - $60 – Written exam fee only (for persons in possession of a valid PAL)

 - $70 – Written AND Practical exam fee only.